devsnek/erlpack/README.md

 # Erlpack

-Erlpack is a fast encoder and decoder for the Erlang Term Format (version 131) for Python and Javascript.
+Erlpack is a fast encoder and decoder for the Erlang Term Format (version 131) for Python and JavaScript.

-# Javascript
+# JavaScript

 ## Things that can be packed: